 The impetus to build the garden came from UNC employees’ growing awareness of the struggle of low-wage workers to feed their families, says Claire Lorch, CCCG director.

-Clarke, an English major, is one of two juniors to win the scholarship, established in 2008 in memory of Eve Carson, UNC’s 2007-08 student body president, who died that year.
+Clarke, an English major, was one of two juniors to win the scholarship, established in 2008 in memory of Eve Carson, UNC’s 2007-08 student body president, who died that year.
 One of what Carson called her “Big Ideas” as president was to create a merit-based scholarship for UNC juniors.

 The award funds half the cost of attending Carolina in the senior year, plus $5,000 for a summer enrichment experience.
-Clarke’s goal for his summer experience is “to build authentic community and individual growth around the labor of food production, preparation and consumption.”
+Clarke’s goal for his summer experience was “to build authentic community and individual growth around the labor of food production, preparation and consumption.”

-First he’ll work with Lorch and the N.C.
+He worked with Lorch and the N.C.
 Botanical Garden to bring local at-risk teens to volunteer in the garden.
 He hopes this will “provide the participants with a sense of self-worth and an understanding of their own ability to contribute to and receive help from a community.”

 “I hope to see the way a more established garden works to incorporate people from different walks of life into a coherent community with a similar goal.”